PaulKinlan/paul.kinlan.me/content/2010-11-28-js-quickly-removing-an-arbitrary-element-from.markdown

 title: "JS: quickly removing an arbitrary element from an Array"
 published: true
 ---
-<p>Unless I am mistaken (and I could be), Arrays in Javascript have no direct
+<p>Unless I am mistaken (and I could be), Arrays in JavaScript have no direct
 way to delete an arbitrary element.
 I had a little problem where I knew the index of the item I want to remove, there was no easy way to do this.
 I can&rsquo;t just say &ldquo;array.remove(5)&rdquo;.</p>